w3c/wai-media-guide/av-content.md

 ### Plan for sign language – _storyboarding, recording_

 Often sign languages are provided as an overlay in the bottom right corner of videos.
-For example: [NHS 111 British Sign Language (BSL) Advert (YouTube){% include_cached external.html %}](https://www.youtube.com/watch?v=TCq3ru9HQSc).
+For example: [NHS 111 British Sign Language (BSL) Advert (YouTube)<br>{% include image.html src="sign-example.jpg" alt="" class="small video" %}](https://www.youtube.com/watch?v=TCq3ru9HQSc)

 Plan for the video not to include important information that would be obstructed by a sign language overlay.